 The University of Colorado Boulder (CU-Boulder) is committed to maintaining a positive learning, working, and living environment.
-The University of Colorado does not discriminate on the basis of race, color, national origin, sex, age, disability, creed, religion, sexual orientation, or veteran status in admission and access to, and treatment and employment in, its educational programs and activities.
-(Regent Law, Article 10, amended 11/8/2001).
+The University of Colorado does not discriminate on the basis of race, color, national origin, sex, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy in admission and access to, and treatment and employment in, its educational programs and activities.
+(Regent Law, Article 10, amended 9/17/13).
 1 CU-Boulder will not tolerate acts of discrimination or harassment based upon Protected Classes, or related retaliation against or by any employee or student.
-For purposes of this CU-Boulder policy, "Protected Classes" refers to race, color, national origin, sex, pregnancy,2 age, disability, creed, religion, sexual orientation, gender identity, gender expression,3 or veteran status.
+For purposes of this CU-Boulder policy, "Protected Classes" refers to race, color, national origin, sex, pregnancy,2 age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy.

 This Policy: (1) provides a definition of discrimination and harassment based upon Protected Classes and related retaliation; (2) prohibits discrimination and harassment based upon Protected Classes and related retaliation; and (3) sets out procedures to follow when a member of the CU-Boulder community believes a violation of the Policy has occurred.
 The University of Colorado policy prohibiting sexual harassment is set forth in the Administrative Policy Statement entitled, "Sexual Harassment Policy and Procedures."